E5Anant/archeAI/README.md

 This basic example shows how to create a simple agent with a tool and then use a `TaskForce` to manage its execution.

+## Important Questions 🧐

+#### What is MindMap?

+A mind map is a visual representation of the task force's workflow.
+It is a visual representation of the task force's goals and how it is going to achieve them.
+It is automatically generated if not provided.

+#### What does `allow_full_delegation` mean?

+By default, allow_full_delegation is set to False.
+Setting it to True will allow the agent to delegate all the previous responses from different agents.

 ## 🤝 Contributing

 Contributions are welcome!
 Please feel free to open an issue or submit a pull request.